stanchiang/Luxyy/README.md

 - ~~allow updating swipe decision~~
 - ~~apply some layouts to the text~~
 - ~~prevent crashing where there are enough cards in the back to swipe~~
+- make sure scroll view when scrolled to the bottom does not overlap with the buttons

 ### profile page
 - ~~have a collection view with 2 playlists liked and disliked~~
 - ~~design a UI for the cells~~
 - ~~disallow tapping if there aren't any decision records for save/skip~~
+- add settings cell
-- add settings for signout and take user to login page
+- settings cell: signout/take user to login page
+- settings cell: give app store review
+- refactor so that refreshing doesn't show the base 'x' and 'star' images
+- updating decision should also reload collectionview
+- add pull to refresh

 ##### playlistDetail
 - ~~tapping on playlist loads a collection view of items~~